 Free!
-Eternal Summer Season Two includes two Blu-ray discs that include all 13 episodes of the second season.
+Eternal Summer Season Two includes two Blu-ray discs that have all 13 episodes of the second season.
 The set includes both an English dub and the original Japanese audio with English subtitles.

 Free!
 Eternal Summer Season Two

 This series continues to follow the four members of the Iwatobi Swim Club: Haruka, Makoto, Nagisa, and Rei.
 They have also repaired their friendship with Rin, who swims for Samezuka Academy.
 Rin’s sister Gou continues to serve as the manager for the Iwatobi team.